oplS17projects/D-D-Character-Generator/VAN_HA.md

 various hash tables.

 I found it interesting to create something with a GUI.
 Everything I've written before was all based on around interfacing through the command line.
 In addition, it allowed me to bridge an unfamiliar library, ```racket/gui``` into something I am more familiar with, hash tables.
-This also allowed for some graphic des

 **Authorship note:** All of the code described herein was written by myself except where mentioned otherwise.